-Pupils and students who have been eligible for Free School Meals at any point in their school career have consistently lower educational attainment than those who have never been eligible.
+National data shows that pupils who have been eligible for Free School Meals at any point in their school career have consistently lower educational attainment than those who have never been eligible.

 How many pupils at Rowan Park/ High School are eligible for the Pupil Premium?

 Currently, the are 40% of pupils at Rowan Park who are entitled to Pupil Premium 39% are female and 61% are male.

 Is there an issue with eligible pupils not applying for FSM?

 In Sefton, when a Housing/Council Tax Benefit form is completed, this automatically entitles child(ren) in the family to receive free school meals.
 The Council inform the Student Services Team and the school of the child’s entitlement to free school meals.

 Parents in receipt of Child Tax Credit are required to complete a free school meal application form, and it is vital that the application form is completed to allow additional funding to be released to the school.

 How will the impact of the spending of the Pupil Premium be measured?